ultimitech/test/README.md

+# Designer-Artifact-User
+Multi-agent active inference with PyMDP

 # Designer-Artifact-User: Installation Instructions

-This guide provides step-by-step instructions to install and set up the **Designer-Artifact-User** application on an Ubuntu 24.04 Linux server.
+This guide provides step-by-step instructions to install and set up the **Designer-Artifact-User** application on an Ubuntu 24.04 Linux system.
+For other operating systems, it should be easy to modify the appropriate commands.

 ---
 ## Purpose of dau-active-inference package

 The purpose of the dau-active-inference package is to allow a user to run an active inference based simulation for three interacting agents.

-## dau-active-inference package dependencies
+## Most important dau-active-inference package dependencies

 - dau-active-inference depends on:
+   - pymdp
    - numpy
    - matplotlib
+   - pandas
+   - inferactively-pymdp
    - pymdp
-   - inferactively-pymdp
-      - pytorch
+   - torch

 ## Installation Instructions

+Please note that the installation will need about 6 GB of disk space.
+The installation process may take up to 15-20 minutes to complete if you do not have any of the dependencies installed.

 Follow these steps in sequence: